AkankshaShrimal/PIKACHU-GAME-angular-js-/README.md

 # PIKACHU-GAME-angular-js-
--It is a pokemon game, developed from angular js using bootstrap and other dependencies.
+- It is a pokemon game, developed from angular js using bootstrap and other dependencies.
 - Have a demo [here](https://pikachu-game-angular-js.firebaseapp.com/)
 ### SCREENSHOTS :-